-In 1959, Australia was experiencing an explosion of mass consumer markets, giving consumers access to many household goods for the first time.
-But while these goods were now more readily available, they were also expensive, and people needed to be confident in making the right choice on products that would stand the test of time.
+In 1959, Australia was experiencing an explosion of mass consumer markets, giving people access to many household goods for the first time.
+But while these goods were easier to buy, they were also expensive.
+People needed to be confident they were buying products that would stand the test of time.

 Enter Ruby Hutchison – a trailblazing campaigner with a vision for an organisation that would put power into the hands of consumers.

 From the early days, CHOICE reviewed everyday items like aspirin, detergents and instant coffee – but also major purchases like cars and washing machines.
-In response to consumers’ hunger for more and more information about products, we built our own testing laboratory, where we could do our best to bend, break and burn them out in the name of research.
+In response to a growing desire for more information about products, we built our own testing laboratory – a space where we could do our best to bend, break and burn out products, all in the name of research.

-Since those early days, we have exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
-And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law; and almost 40 years later we campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.
+Since those early days we've exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
+And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law.
+Almost 40 years later we also campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.

-We have taken on some of Australia's biggest businesses, and put a lot of noses out of joint.
-We've been bullied, threatened and sued, but never successfully.
+We've taken on some of Australia's biggest businesses, and put a lot of noses out of joint.
+We've been bullied, threatened and even sued – but never successfully.

-Along the way, we have also had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
-Over the last two years, we have also helped to entertain and inform millions of Australians on ABC TV's The Checkout.
+Along the way we've had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
+We've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.

-We remain fiercely independent, proudly not-for-profit and non-partisan.
-And with more than 160,000 members, we're Australia's largest and loudest consumer movement.
+After 60 years we remain fiercely independent, proudly nonprofit and non-partisan.
+And with a community of over 400,000 people, we're Australia's largest and longest-running consumer organisation.